Calibrations

 If you have not already done so, select the questions you want to review during the calibration.

-On the Add participants page, select the users who will participate in the calibration, and set a meeting date.
+On the Add Participants page, first select a meeting date, then select the users who will participate in the calibration.

-You can begin the session immediately, or click Save Draft to save the configuration for a later meeting time.
+As the session owner, you can enter your own scores immediately, or click Save Draft to save the configuration for later.

 Review an interaction

-While a calibration is shown here, you cannot see how other participants scored the interaction, but you can see how many participants have completed their review.
-You can see reviews from other participants after everyone has provided their input.
+You cannot see how other participants scored the interaction until you have provided your own scores, but you can see how many participants have completed their review.

-Click the In progress link to begin.
+Click the link in the status column for a particular interaction to begin.
 When the interaction loads, you can grade it and add relevant comments just like a normal QA Review.
-For detailed information about conducting reviews, see Interactions.
+For detailed information about conducting reviews, see Review interactions.

-After you have completed your review, the interaction appears in the Completed or In progress tables in the All Sessions tab.
+After you have completed your review, the interaction appears in the All Calibration Sessions tab.

 Calibrate the results

-After everyone has scored an interaction, the next step is to bring the participants together to discuss the scores and comments in the calibration and address any discrepancies.
+After everyone has scored an interaction, the next step is to bring the participants together to discuss the scores and comments and address any discrepancies.

 View calibration trends

 The Overview tab on the Calibrations page shows trending data of calibration sessions, from the overall scorecard to each question.
-Use the report to identify whether any scorecard is trending up or down, then drill down to individual questions without the need to calibrate the entire scorecard.
-Additionally, you can begin a calibration session from the report.
+You can use this report to identify whether any scorecard is trending up or down, then drill down to individual questions without the need to calibrate the entire scorecard.

 At the top of the report, select the date range for the calibrations you want to view.